digital-fabric/polyphony/docs/technical-overview/design-principles.md

   puts 'going to sleep now'
   ```

-- Blocking operations should yield to the reactor without any decoration or
+- Blocking operations should yield to other concurrent tasks without any
-  wrapper APIs.
-This means no `async/await` notation, and no built-in concept of
+  decoration or wrapper APIs.
+This means no `async/await` notation, and no
-  deferred computation.
+  built-in concept of deferred computation.

   ```ruby
   # in Polyphony, I/O ops block the current fiber, but implicitly yield to other